drinkbird/drinkbird.github.io/_posts/blog/2021-06-24-start-a-blog.md

 Remember that creating a blog is a marathon, not a sprint.
 It can certainly take a while before the compound interest of your investment becomes significant enough so that you can start reaping some of the more considerable benefits.

 I'll leave you with this final thought.
 You can write every day, every week, or every month.
 Try to be consistent on how often you want to publish.
 If you ever write more articles, hold onto them and schedule them on a date that accommodates your posting frequency.

+When you're ready to go from idea to a live blog you'd be proud of, the free [hands-on Jekyll course]({{ site.baseurl }}/courses/jekyll-engineering-blog-github-pages/) walks you through every step — local setup, Jekyll's content model, SEO and social previews, deploying via GitHub Actions, and a writing workflow you can actually sustain.

 All the best and happy blogging!
 Tasos